 It’s a strange time to be alive, but I imagine we say that every lifetime.

 What can we offer the world that it does not already have, besides our view point, or ‘viewing point’?

-We offer our existence and our effects on our environment and each other by default of being alive, by breathing in and out, but interaction with life usually takes much more of a commitment than that.
+We offer our existence to our environment and each other by the default of being alive, by breathing in and out, but interaction with life usually takes much more of a commitment than that.

-All that it requires to just stay alive seems like a huge investment at times.
+The effort required to just stay alive seems like a huge investment.

-To feed, clothe and shelter our bodies for many people is a daily struggle, no matter where on the planet we exist.
+To feed, clothe and shelter our bodies is a daily struggle, no matter where on the planet we exist.

-Between bombs detonating centuries old villages, killing thousands and displacing millions, to earthquakes, volcanoes, floods and fires ripping communities asunder, to fascist idiots assuming leadership and common people making huge political mistakes, 2016 has been one hell of a year.
+Between bombs laying to waste centuries old villages, killing or displacing entire generations, to earthquakes, volcanoes, floods and fires ripping communities asunder, to fascist idiots assuming leadership and common people making huge political mistakes, 2016 has been one hell of a year.

-All that we as decent humans want to pretend we are is being tested as we bear witness to what we have created on our planet.
+All that we as decent humans want to pretend we are, is being tested as we bear witness to what we have actually created on our planet.

 We are collectively responsible for how we live and what we leave behind and that is catching up to us in the changes we have made to our climate and the hopelessness we have embedded in our youth and disenfranchised communities.

-The pyramid structure, where a few societies live off other societies, all the way down the pyramid to the massive base of poverty and hopelessness crushed at the bottom is falling apart.
+The pyramid structure, where a few societies live off the labour of many more societies, from the gold facet crowd to the massive base of poverty and hopelessness crushed at the bottom, is falling apart.

 On some level we know that another way of living here must emerge and we may be in the growing pains of that birth.

 That is the hopeful view.

-When we are struggling for existence those loftier thoughts are far away; hard to think about the bigger picture and how you got where you are when you are digging your child out from under burning rubble, or running from a machine gun toting teenager with dead eyes, determined to enslave you through terror.
+When we are struggling for existence, those loftier thoughts are far away; hard to think about the bigger picture and how you got where you are when you are digging your child out from under burning rubble, or running from a machine gun toting teenager with dead eyes, determined to enslave you through terror.

 Our fears and doubts seem to be fuelling our future far more than our faith and hope.